moment/luxon/docs/math.md

 ### Losing information

 Be careful of converting between units.
 It's easy to lose information.
-Let's say we converted diff into days:
+Let's say we converted a diff into days:

 ```js